jwszol-classes/tp-2022-sMichalKacz/README.md

 2. After that you should choose floor pressing small buttons with numbers of floors (they are on the left side near horizontal lines of floors)
 3. To choose passenger's target floor you should press bigger button with number on the left side.
 > On every floor number with current level will not be available!
 4. After those steps lift will start working.
-You could add new passengers with diifferent current and target floors in the whole time of programm working.
+You could add new passengers with diifferent current and target floors in the whole time of program working.
-> If you change settings during programm working current passengers and lifts positions will be completly cleared
+> If you change settings during program working current passengers and lifts positions will be completly cleared

 ###Libraries used in C# parts of project:
 using System;